-Forming a distributed team (or transitioning your team to remote work) comes with many benefits for owners.
+Forming a distributed team (or transitioning your current team to remote work) comes with many benefits for small business owners.
 Not only do you save a lot of money on office space, equipment, and transportation, but the lack of geographical restrictions also means your company can access a larger pool of talent.
 Plus, employees typically enjoy the freedom and flexibility of working remotely, which is great for morale.

-Of course, just like anything else in , building and managing a successful team of remote workers requires effective strategy and decision making, and SMBGU wants to help you succeed.
+Of course, just like anything else in business, building and managing a successful team of remote workers requires effective strategy and decision making, and SMBGU wants to help you succeed.
 Here are some key steps you will need to take throughout the process:

 Protect Your Assets

 Let's face it, lawsuits happen right and left in our world of increasing conflict, and the last thing you want to do is put all you've worked hard for at risk.
-With that in mind, it's important to choose a structure that will help you get established and keep you out of harm's way.
+With that in mind, it's important to choose a business structure that will help you get established and keep you out of harm's way.

 For many small businesses, that means a limited liability company, or LLC.
 The rules and fees for this vary by state.
 Thankfully, you don't need to know your way around legalese to get things rolling, since you can go through an online service that will ensure you meet the requirements